Loading...

 How to consume oat meal with cherries without glucose spikes

-Incorporate a source of protein, such as a scoop of Greek yogurt or a handful of nuts, to your oatmeal.
-Protein can help slow down the digestion and absorption of carbohydrates.
+Incorporate sources of protein such as nuts, seeds, or Greek yogurt to your oatmeal.
+Adding healthy fats like almond butter or a sprinkle of chia seeds can also help slow down the absorption of carbohydrates.

 Choose Steel-Cut Oats

 Opt for steel-cut oats instead of instant oats.
-They are less processed and digest more slowly, helping to stabilize blood sugar.
+They are less processed and digest more slowly, which helps in moderating blood sugar levels.

 healthspan-mbl